 |College:||Cal Poly Pomona|

 Coach Scalmanini has built the program on the foundation of intelligent, sound motion offense and relentless, suffocating man-to-man defense.
 The motion offense emphasizes reactionary cutting and reading, allowing players considerable freedom in the half court.
 This offensive philosophy has led the Stags to shoot over 50% in three out of the past four years.
 The tenacious Stag defense relies on man-to-man principles with great importance on help defense.
-Two years ago the defense was ranked in the top ten nationally in opponent field goal percentage and points allowed.
+Most recently, CMS led the nation in scoring defense in 2018-19, allowing just 60.3 points per game.

 Scalmanini credits the backbone of the program to its players.
-This past year, he recruited top basketball talent nationwide, from California, Oregon, Washington, Nevada, Arizona, Nebraska, Illinois, New York, Florida and Texas.
+In recent years, he recruited top basketball talent nationwide, from California, Oregon, Washington, Nevada, Arizona, Nebraska, Illinois, New York, Florida and Texas.
 He searches for individuals who are both unselfish, passionate players and strong, student leaders.
 Not surprisingly, his recruits have been successful both on and off the court, as his players have received numerous First Team All-SCIAC awards and landed esteemed internships and careers.

 Coach Scalmanini has a rich basketball history.
-He began coaching in 1993 and served two years as an Assistant Coach at Cal Poly Pomona before joining the Claremont staff.
-After a four year stint as Assistant Coach at CMS, Coach Scalmanini took control of the reins in 1998.
-As a player, Scalmanini played two seasons at Cal Poly Pomona, where he averaged 9 points, 6 rebounds, and 4 assists per game at the off-guard and small forward positions.
+He began coaching in 1993 and served two years as an Assistant Coach at Cal Poly Pomona before joining the CMS staff.
+After a four-year stint as Assistant Coach at CMS, Coach Scalmanini took control of the reins in 1998.
+As a player, Scalmanini played two seasons at Cal Poly Pomona, where he averaged nine points, six rebounds, and four assists per game at the off-guard and small forward positions.
 In high school, he was the 1986 Player of the Year in the Redwood Empire League at St. Vincent's High School.

-Ken Scalmanini, or "Coach Scali" as he is known, lives in Claremont with his wife Jeannie, son Kyle and daughter Emily.
+Ken Scalmanini, or "Coach Scali" as he is known, lives in Claremont with his wife Jeannie, son Kyle, who is a member of the men's basketball team at Westmont, and daughter Emily.
 He is actively involved in the community as coach of Little League baseball, AYSO soccer, and All-Net middle school basketball.